Shooq-10/Active_Deception_Vaccine/README.md

   - Performs an automated diagnostic sweep across the OS and memory to verify that all deceptive traps and defensive shields are active and running.

 * **3) Module 3: Generate Advanced Audit Report:**
-  - Mines live process data and compiles an immediate technical report mapped with live PIDs and timestamps, dedicated to **DFIR (Digital Forensics & Incident Response)** analysts to prove system immunization.
+  - Compiles a technical overview report logging all active deceptive indicators and live process PIDs for immediate environment verification.

 * **4) Module 4: Secure Rollback & Purge:**
   - Completely cleanses the environment by safely removing all injected mutexes, terminating the ghost processes, and deleting fake profiles with **Zero Resource Leak**.